Good Affirmations Work

-The simplest way to create change in yourself is by repeating an affirmation.
+Good Affirmations create change in you by repeating a positive words.
 An affirmation is a specific, positive statement saying that something that you want is already so.
 For example an affirmation for confidence in personal appearance is "I am good looking and people like me."
 If you say that affirmation often enough, and combine the words you say with vivid images and positive emotions, then your mind will accept it.
 If you keep telling yourself that you are confident, that you are a winner, that people like you, then it will become true.
 It is as simple as that.

 Good Affirmations use the Law of Attraction